rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 The easiest way to achieve this is to make sure that standard library crates use names reserved on crates.io.
 We don't want to bake crates.io policy into Cargo however, so instead of absolutely prohibiting stdlib deps with non-reserved names, crates.io will just lint packages being uploaded.
-Also, care will be taken so that any stdlib crate that is stabalized must use a reserved name or already be published on crates.io.
+Also, care will be taken so that any stdlib crate that is stabilized must use a reserved name or already be published on crates.io.
 That still doesn't protect unpublished packages using unstable stdlib crates without reserved names from breakage, but due to their use of unstable interfaces we have no obligation to keep them working.
 Also, once we have an option to explicitly provide the source for stdlib deps, they can force the behavior they want.
 This seems good enough.